elakshi16/cs124/design.md

 Reflection
 ------------------------------------------------------
 **Challenges**<br>
-Our main challenge with this lab was dealing with firestore.
-We struggled to include the correct doc references and make the correct queries so that we could access the data we wanted to use.
-As a result of this we struggled to get our app to render and perform the functionality we wanted it to.
-In the end, we were unable to get the sort by buttons functional.
+We had several challenges during this lab.
+We ran into issues with resizing textboxes and grouping elements so that the site would be able to correctly respond to dimension changes.

+The challenge that we failed to overcome is in implementing Add List.
+The main issue was with managing the firestore database such that the top layer would be lists and each list would contain tasks.
+We struggled to implement the code to demonstrate the hierarchies we wanted.
+We were also unsure on how to manage state across components.
 <br>
 <br>
 **What We Are Most Proud Of**<br>
-We are most proud of the fact that we were able to get firestore mostly working in the end (except for sorting by different fields).
-We were really struggling to get that functionality implemented and while we were trying to implement the data storage, we ended up breaking the app a couple of times.
-We were really glad we were able to get the app rendering correctly, and able to store data at the same time.
+We are most proud of the fact that VoiceOver works well with the way we formatted our app.
+VoiceOver is able to use both the original labels, and our supplemented labels to help the user have a good idea of what is going on through an audio medium.